The 19 Foods You Must Try in Cuba

 Where to Eat in Cuba

 Not long ago, travelers mainly had a single option for dining out: state-run restaurants.
 These are now just one of many options because the Cuban government has allowed privately owned restaurants to open up alongside their government-run ones.
 The food and service are generally blander in state-run restaurants than at privately owned restaurants, but sometimes you'll find an exception to the rule.
 Prices range from 4-12 CUC per person depending on what you eat.
 About half of these restaurants operate in CUP (the currency locals use) and the other half in CUC (the currency for tourists), especially outside of Havana or typical tourist destinations.

 A paladar is an independent restaurant run by individual entrepreneurs, not by the Cuban government.
 Paladares are the place to eat the most unique food in Cuba.
 They're a new type of restaurant that the government approved starting in 2010.
 Locals and foreigners find them an excellent alternative to state-run restaurants.
 Prices are almost always in CUC and range from 7-15 CUC per entree.
 Affluent Cubans and travelers are the most frequent customers since the food does tend to be more expensive in paladares.

 Cafeterias are an option for fast, cheap food in Cuba.
-Cubans will eat out at cafeterias regularly, so stop try at least one to get a real feel for the local way of life.
+Cubans will eat out at cafeterias regularly, so try at least one to get a real feel for the local way of life.
 You can expect to find rice and beans, burgers, and sandwiches on the menu.
-The prices are almost always in CUP, and typically run around 20-40 CUP / 1-2 CUC.
-Many cafeterias are open 24 hours, so they're great for a late-night snack.
+The prices are almost always in CUP, and typically run around 20-40 CUP/1-2 CUC.
+Many cafeterias are open 24 hours making them a good stop for a late-night snack.

 Local farm markets, called either agromercados or agropecuarias, are the best place to find produce.
 You can choose some delicious tropical fruit as a snack, and vendors will often peel and squeeze fresh juice for you right on the spot if you ask.
 Prices are listed in CUP.